Elder Dempster Lines: Non-shipping interests

 At the end of the 19th century the company had been instrumental in forming the Bank of British West Africa (renamed the Bank of West Africa in the 1950s, and subsequently acquired by the Standard Bank).

 From 1935 to 1940 the company jointly operated Elders Colonial Airways based in Nigeria, together with Imperial Airways, for passengers within West Africa.
 The onset of WWII saw the end of this joint venture.
 At the height of its power it controlled the lands from Ijora-Olopa to Apapa in Nigeria's Lagos port area, the Nigerian Ports Authority grew out of the structure created by Elder Dempster.

 British Railways Merchant Navy Class steam locomotive 35030 was named Elder-Dempster Line after the company.

 Involvement in the Belgian Congo

 In the late 19th century Dempster held a shipping contract with King Leopold II to ship goods and supplies to and from the Congo Free State.
 E. D. Morel, the main activist in the movement to expose the abuses of Leopold in his private colony, first realized the discrepancy in value trade goods being sent to the Congo while working for Dempster.
-As much as 80 percent of the goods being shipped to the Congo on Dempster ships were ammunition and other weapons.
+As much as 80 per cent of the goods being shipped to the Congo on Dempster ships were ammunition and other weapons.
 From this shipping information Morel deduced the extremely aggressive tactics being used by Leopold.